Adversarial Reprogramming Revisited: Random networks

+The accuracy for an adversarial task~$\mathcal{D}$ is the probability that the sign of the output of the reprogrammed network conforms to the input label, i.e.

-A corollary is that, for sufficiently large input dimensions~$d$, and under mild restrictions on the growth rates of the network width~$k$, and the radius~$\rho$ and the difficulty~$1 / \tau$ of the Bernoulli data model, expected reprogramming accuracy is at least $(1 - C_1 \gamma) (1 - \gamma^\dag)$, which by tuning the probability parameters~$\gamma$ and~$\gamma^\dag$ can be arbitrarily close to~$100\%$.
+Our main result in this section is that, for sufficiently large input dimensions~$d$, and under mild restrictions on the growth rates of the network width~$k$, the radius~$\rho$ and the difficulty~$1 / \tau$ of the Bernoulli data model, in expectation over the random network weights, the reprogramming accuracy is at least $(1 - C_1 \gamma) (1 - \gamma^\dag)$, which by tuning the probability parameters~$\gamma$ and~$\gamma^\dag$ can be arbitrarily close to~$100\%$.
 The growth rate restrictions indicate that networks with smaller widths can be reprogrammed for tasks with larger radii, but that networks with larger widths can be reprogrammed for tasks that are more difficult.
-The proof is in \appendixref{app:random}.
+The proof proceeds by analysing concentrations of the underlying distributions and involves establishing a theorem that bounds the reprogrammed network output; the details can be found in \appendixref{app:random}.

 \begin{restatable}{corollary}{firstcorrandom} Suppose that

 where $\eta_{(k)}, \eta_{(\rho)}, \eta_{(\tau)} \in [0, 1]$ are arbitrary constants that satisfy

 Then, for sufficiently large input dimensions~$d$, the expected accuracy of the adversarially reprogrammed network~$\mathcal{N}$ on the $(\vec{\phi}, \rho, \tau)$-Bernoulli data model is arbitrarily close to~$100\%$. \end{restatable}